-• Academic
+Academic

-Narrative summary of the past year of academic performance in each course based on transcripts and faculty feedback (solicited at the end of each course by the Program).
-Performance on the Comprehensive Exam is also included.
-Issues related to cultural competence and the student's demonstration of requisite knowledge and skills to complete the Program are also addressed in this domain.
+• A summary of the past year of academic performance in each course based on transcripts and faculty feedback (solicited at the end of each course by the Program).

+- • - Performance on the Comprehensive Exam.
+Issues related to cultural competence and the student's demonstration of requisite knowledge and skills to complete the Program. •

-• Clinical
+Clinical

-Narrative summary of feedback from supervisors in each of the practicum placements in the past year is incorporated in this domain, including parallel placements.
-Student's clinical strengths and weaknesses are addressed, including cultural sensitivity.
-The student's performance on the Comprehensive Exam clinical cases will be documented in this domain.
+- A summary of feedback from supervisors in each of the practicum placements in the past year is incorporated in this domain, including parallel placements. - Clinical strengths and weaknesses are addressed, including cultural sensitivity. - Performance on the Comprehensive Exam clinical cases.

-• Research
+Research

-Narrative summary of the research activities including performance in the research courses is included in this domain.
-Evaluations from research mentors and progress on the Foundational Research Project and dissertation are included in this domain.
+- A summary of the research activities including performance in the research courses. - Progress on the Foundational Research Project/Thesis and dissertation. - Performance on the Comprehensive Exam research component